grafana/metrictank/docs/graphite.md

 # Graphite

-Metrictank aims to be a drop-in replacement for Graphite, but also to address a few of Graphite's shortcomings.
+For a general overview of how Metrictank relates and compares to Graphite, please see the [Readme](../README.md)

-Here are some important functional differences to keep in mind:
+## Caveats

-(we specifically do not go into subjective things like performance or scalability here)
+There are some small behavioral and functional differences with Graphite:

-* currently no support for rewriting old data; for a given key and timestamp first write wins, not last.
-We aim to fix this.
+* Currently no support for rewriting old data; There is a reorder-buffer to support out-of-order writes to an extent.
+Full archived data rewriting is on the roadmap.
-* timeseries can change resolution (interval) over time, they will be merged seamlessly at read time.
+* Will never move observations into the past (e.g. consolidation and rollups will only cause data to get an equal or higher timestamp)
-* multiple rollup functions are supported and can be selected via consolidateBy() at query time. (except when using functions which change the nature of the data such as perSecond() etc)
+* Graphite timezone defaults to Chicago, we default to server time
-* xFilesfactor is currently not supported
+* xFilesfactor is currently not supported for rollups.
+Fairly easy to address, but haven't had a need for it yet.
-* will never move observations into the past (e.g. consolidation and rollups will only cause data to get an equal or higher timestamp)
+* Graphite supports render formats csv, json, dygraph, msgpack, pickle, png, pdf, raw, rickshaw, svg.
-* graphite timezone defaults to Chicago, we default to server time
+  Metrictank only implements json, msgp, msgpack, pickle.
+Grafana only uses json.
+In particular, Metrictank does not render images, because Grafana renders great.
-* many functions are not implemented yet in metrictank itself, but it autodetects this and will proxy requests it cannot handle to graphite-web
+* Some less commonly used functions are not implemented yet in metrictank itself, but Metrictank can seamlessly proxy those to graphite-web (see below for details)
-  (which then uses metrictank as a simple backend).
-See below for details
+  At Grafana Labs, 90 to 95 % of requests get handled by metrictank without involving Graphite.

 ## Processing functions